openapi4j/openapi4j/README.md

 ## Roadmap

 Until version 1.0 :
-* Squashing bugs
+* Squashing bugs.
-* Missing validations
+* Missing validations.
 * Quality of life accessors/features elected as easy and not risky.

 ## Contributing